Here we provide you with the all-important answers to some of the questions we are sure you have.

 Will I still be able to do a PHD during my academic training?

-The new curriculum encourages trainees to take time out of training to enhance their experiences and an OOPR to pursue an academic career will still be possible.
+Progress+ encourages trainees to take time out of training to enhance their experiences and an OOPR (Out of Programme Research) to pursue an academic career will still be possible.
 This can best be done between core and specialty training but will be possible during other stages of training too (for examples after ST3 if core competencies have been achieved).

 How do I transition onto Progress+ as an academic trainee?

-For those trainees already in an ACF post at ST1-2 at the point of transition (Aug/Sept 2023) they will move to Core Training continuing as an ACF at ST2-3.
+For those trainees who were in an ACF post at ST1-2 at the point of transition (Aug/Sept 2023) they move to Core Training continuing as an ACF at ST2-3.

 Those trainees finishing ST3 and therefore finishing their ACF will move to Core Training in a non academic clinical numbered post at ST4.
 Alternatively they may choose to go OOP with the understanding that they will return to programme at ST4 with Core training still to sign off.